Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 How do I place my license on inactive status?
 How would I reactivate my license?

-Answer: Send a written request for inactive status to the Board office.
-There is no fee.
+Answer: To request inactive status, you must log-in to your DELPROS account and click on the service request link.
+There is no fee to go inactive.
 When the status is changed to inactive, the Board office will send you a notice.
-Remember that you cannot practice in Delaware while your license is inactive.
+It is illegal to practice Veterinary Medicine in Delaware while your license is inactive.
 (See 24 Del.
 C. §3309 (c).)

-To resume practicing in Delaware, you must reactivate the inactive license.
-Send written notification of your intent to reactivate to the Board office along with:
+To resume practicing in Delaware, you must reactivate your inactive license.
+You must submit your request to reactivate in DELPROS, our online portal, along with: